JustinHoyt/PoshPlus/README.md

 ## Installation
 - Run `./install.ps1`
+- Open ConEmu the new terminal that comes installed
+- Set the color scheme to Solarized
 - Change the Main Console Font and Alternative Console Font to Meslo LG M for Powerline
     - This font comes installed with the installation script